covcom/304CEM/book/01 Intro to NodeJS.md

 1. locate the `input` variable declaration (just inside the `do` loop)
   - define it as a block-scoped variable by replacing the `var` with `let`, what effect does this have?
   - modify the script so that it still works (keep the `let` variable declaration).
+Hint: think about the variable _scope_, you will need to move the variable declaration.
   - substitute a constant by substituting `const` for `let`, what effect does this have?

 2. the array at the top of the script is defined using `var`.
 What happens if you make this immutable (use `const`)?